Raidriar796/Resonite-On-Steam-Deck/README.md

 - [ShadowDistanceChanger](<https://github.com/art0007i/ShadowDistanceChanger>) - Allows for the max range of shadow visibility to be configured.

-    - *Slight reduction of GPU power consumption when reduced at the cost of shadow quality, slightly recommended*
+    - *Slight reduction of GPU power consumption when reduced at the cost of shadow quality but usually gives very little to no fps improvement, slightly recommended*

 Not available in Resolute: